benjsmyth/compilers/c2/README.md

 ## Execution
 In `cminus_parser`, run `java -classpath /usr/share/java/cup.jar:.
 Main <filename>.cm <options>`,
 where `filename` is the name of the C- program.
+At least one option must be given.

 ## Options
 - `-a`: Generate the AST (abstract syntax tree).
 The AST will be written to `ast/<filename>.abs`.